 Application perspectives

 Application perspectives are a unique core capability of Instana.
-To learn about the concept, head over the Core Concepts > Application Perspectives
+For more information, see Core Concepts > Application Perspectives.

 Working with application perspectives

 An Application Perspective (AP) is a power tool for monitoring, alerting, and analysis of a microservice environment.
-Each AP auto-generates a feature rich monitoring dashboard for the golden signals and more (see figure as follows).
-It organizes a team so they stay focused on the services they are interested in and aren’t distracted.
+Each AP auto-generates a feature-rich monitoring dashboard for the golden signals, as shown in the following figure.
+It organizes a team, so they stay focused on the services they are interested in and aren’t distracted.
 Alerts, errors, and logs are scoped to an AP to focus the troubleshooting.
 From a security perspective, an organization can use an AP to limit visibility to infrastructure and services.

 An Application Perspective achieves this by enabling you to dynamically scope the visibility to “just the right” size to meet your needs, such as: